What Is Mass Arbitration How It Works Major Players FAQ News & Updates Blog & Resources About Brian Beck Editorial Policy Get Involved →

 Filed 19,541 concurrent demands against Sega under California's Unruh Civil Rights Act, triggering a $39M JAMS invoice and landmark counter-suit.
 Increasingly active using state privacy statutes as the basis for mass campaigns.

-Notable: Sega lawsuit against Consovoy & JAMS is a bellwether case for forum liability.
+Sega lawsuit against Consovoy & JAMS is a bellwether case for forum liability — Virginia federal case survived motion to dismiss.

 Plaintiffs' Firm